giellalt/lang-rmg/rmg.md

 ---

 Numerals
-Numerals in the Traveller Norwegian language are numbers.
+Numerals in the Balkan Romani language are numbers.

 * * *